Fujifilm X-S10

 The Fujifilm X-S10 is a mid-range mirrorless interchangeable-lens camera announced on October 15, 2020.
-It has a backside-illuminated X-Trans CMOS 4 APS-C sensor, an X-Processor 4 quad core processor, In-Body Image Stabilization(IBIS) and uses the Fujifilm X-mount.
+It has a backside-illuminated X-Trans CMOS 4 APS-C sensor, an X-Processor 4 quad core processor, in-body image stabilization (IBIS) and uses the Fujifilm X-mount.
 The X-S10 is proposed as a hybrid camera aimed at still photographers, video shooters and vloggers, given its vlogger friendly features.
+It bears little relation to the Fujifilm X-S1 bridge camera released in 2011.